GarrettTP/system-verilog-3d-renderer/README.md

 Images are rendered frame by frame into .tga files.
 The chosen image type was .tga due to the simplistic image encoding and header.
 Once each frame is rendered from SystemVerilog, a Python utility consolidates the images into a single video.avi file.

 ## Issues
-The project is not complete and still has some bugs such as clipping at the edges of triangles and lacks a depth buffer.
+The project is not fully featured and still has some bugs such as clipping at the edges of triangles.
+The pipeline still has a long ways to go as it lacks a basic depth buffer and limited camera support.

 ## Example Render